FAOWHart/Myfirst/README.md

-# Myfirst
+# Bioinformatics-Workshop
-my first repository to store and write

-I will write on the Bioinformatics workshop we have had since  23 January - 27 January 2023
+The First Bioinformatics workshop for bioomedical students held from 23 January 2023 - 27 January 2023

 # Day one
 **Intsallation of tools**
+The following describes steps you can use to install required tools for the training.

 Install:
 1.Git Bash
 2.R studio